PointBlankIre/bootstrap-static/README.md

 Bootstrap-Static
 ================

-Version of our wordpress theme using static markup for quicker development
+Version of Point Blank's wordpress theme using static markup for quicker development